 Light Requirements: Need full sun.

 Water Requirements: Require regular watering but prefer low humidity.
-Provide it with fast draining soil and never allow for the soil to dry out completely.
-It also tolerate drought very well.
+Provide it with fast-draining soil and never allow for the soil to dry out completely.
+It also tolerates drought very well.

 Hardiness: Grows best in the USDA Zones 8 – 11.
 This hardy bonsai tree can tolerate cold down to 15F.

 Insects and Diseases: It doesn’t have many problems.
-Occasionally might get into trouble with pomegranate butterfly, thrips, scale, mealy bugs and white flies.
+Occasionally might get into trouble with pomegranate butterflies, thrips, scale, mealy bugs, and white flies.

 Propagation: By cuttings or by layering.